Photo by John Hook

 He later traveled for 6 months throughout Japan and Korea, and made a final trip to Mexico and Central America.
 Documenting his travels through photography, these images later became the basis for his first solo exhibitions at Gima’s Art Gallery and The Downtown Galleries’ in Honolulu.
-In the early 70’s he was hired as an assistant for the renowned Hawaii photographer Robert Wenkham.
+In the early 70s he was hired as an assistant for the renowned Hawaii photographer Robert Wenkham.
 After several years working with Wenkham, and architectural photographer Augie Salbosa, he started his own commercial photography business.

 Wayne graduated with a BFA in photography from the San Francisco Art Institute in 1979, and the following year attended Pratt Institute in Brooklyn New York.
-He studied with Arthur Freed, and Phil Perkis and received an MFA in 1982.
+He studied with Arthur Freed and Phil Perkis, and received an MFA in 1982.
 He moved back to Hawaii in 1983 to teach photography at the University of Hawaii, and purchased a Nikonos IV underwater camera as a graduation gift to himself.
-Wayne began an underwater photographic study of surfers, receiving a National Endowment for the Arts Photographers’ Fellowship for this work in 1984.
-Later that year he was invited to go to the Leprosy Settlement at Kalaupapa on Molokai to photograph.
+Wayne began an underwater photographic study of surfers, and received a National Endowment for the Arts Photographers’ Fellowship for this work in 1984.
+Later that year, he was invited to photograph theLeprosy Settlement at Kalaupapa on Molokai.
 He documented the settlement between 1984 and 1987 using black and white film and a 4×5 view camera.
 This work culminated in the book, Kalaupapa: A Portrait co-published by the Arizona Memorial Museum Foundation and the Bishop Museum in 1989.

 Editions Limited published Wayne’s first book of his black and white underwater work, Through a Liquid Mirror.
 This book received the Hawaii Book Publishers Association, Hawaii Book of the Year award in 1997.